Phantom (pilot boat)

-The Phantom was a 19th-century Sandy Hook pilot boat built in 1867 from the designs by Dennison J. Lawlor.
+Phantom was a 19th-century Sandy Hook pilot boat built in 1867 from the designs by Dennison J. Lawlor.
 The schooner was considered a model for her type with a reputation for being very fast.
 She helped rescue the passengers on the steamship SS Oregon when it sank in 1886.
 She was one of the pilot-boats that was lost in the Great Blizzard of 1888.
 The Phantom was replaced by the pilot-boat William H. Bateman.

 Construction and service

 The Phantom was built in Boston, Massachusetts in 1867.
 On May 7, 1867, she was purchased in Boston by the Portsmouth Association of Pilots located in New Hampshire.
 On arrival in New Hampshire, the pilots provided entertainment on board with prominent businessmen.

 She was registered with the Record of American and Foreign Shipping, from 1881 to 1885, to R. Yates as the owner, and from 1886 to 1888, to John Handran as the owner.
 Her hailing port was New York and Captain Hundeahn was registered as her master from 1885 to 1888.
 Records indicate that she was 75 feet long and weighed 51-tons.

 The sister pilot-boats, Pet and Phantom, were built on a model by the noted Boston builder and designer of pilot-boats, fishermen and yachts, Dennison J. Lawlor, at the Lawlor shipyard of East Boston, Massachusetts for the New York pilots.
 The schooners were considered models for their type with a reputation for being very fast.
 The Phantom was later sold to the Sandy Hook pilots and operated out of the port of New York for several years.

 On April 28, 1874, the pilot-boat Phantom sent Captain Samuel C. Martin on board the barque Die Helmath from Germany.